rust-lang/rfcs/text/0000-output-options.md

     $ rustc foo.rs --out-dir=baz -o bar/foo
     warning: `-o foo` is used instead of `-o bar/foo`, because `--out-dir=baz` is specified

+Note, that this proposed behaviour is completely different than status quo.
+At the time of writing both commands in the previous example completely ignore `--out-dir` and write the files to `./foo` and `./bar/foo` respectively.
+This is, arguably, completely unintuitive and requires extensive documentation for the options.
+With the change both options’ behaviour becomes as intuitive as it
+gets: `--out-dir` is the option to specify output directory and `-o` is the option to specify output filename.
+Ability to specify output directory with `-o` is only a (sometimes unavailable) shorthand convenience.

 ### Interactions with `--emit`

 The extension has no special meaning in `-o` option values and becomes a part of `[filename]`